35 Medical Trivia Questions Only Geniuses Will Get Right

 D. Male-pattern hair growth in women

 Hirsutism is excessive female hair growth in areas where hair is more typically visible in men: the face, neck, back, chest, belly and so on.
 Involving a surplus of androgens, hirsutism can be caused by heredity or menopause, but it can also point to polycystic ovary syndrome or a tumour on the adrenal glands.
-Here are the 15 body signs no one will tell you will come before menopause.
+Here are more health symptoms you should never ignore.

 A. A gene that contributes to nearsightedness